 Candidates and Voting

 The ballot is at the bottom of this page below the candidate statements.
-The ballot will open on April 1, 2019 and close April 30, 2019.
+The ballot will open on April 1, 2021 and close end of day April 30, 2021.